davidearl/jcomma/README.md

 When the CSV file is processed, typically each row is used to create one (or sometimes more) output records.
 However, sometimes a record might be formed from a group of rows if the data has been spread over more than one row.

 This number (`"rowCount": 1` for example [in the recipe](#hrecipe)) says how many rows to consume (after any rows that are ignored below have been discarded) to construct each record (or group of records).
 1 is typical.

+(#hdelimiter)
+### Delimiter

+Fields in the CSV are expected to be separated by this character (`"delimiterChar": ","` for example [in the recipe](#hrecipe)), usually a comma.
+If you have tab-separated columns, check the "tab" box (as you can't easily type a tab as the character).
+HTML tables pasted as plain text are tab-separated, so if you copy a table off a web page and paste it into the [paste csv box](#csvpaste), setting the delimiter to TAB, it should be possible to process data without saving it to a spreadsheet first.

+(#henclosure)
+### Enclosing character

+Mostly, fields in a CSV file are just listed verbatim, but those which need to include the delimiter character (e.g. a comma) need to be enclosed by a pair of these characters (`"enclosureChar": "\""` for example [in the recipe](#hrecipe)), usually a double quote.
+Where an enclosed field also contains the enclosure character, it needs to be doubled.
+For example, with a conventional double quote we might have

+       ...,"This field has a "" symbol",...

+Or if the delimiter is a slash character and needs to include a single slash:

+       ...,/This field has a // symbol/,...

 (#hignorerows)
 ### Ignore rows...